cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Fixed freeze with allow increase/decrease for 8 byte long values Fixed several issues where minimizing a window and then close it would hang CE Fixed file scanning
+Fixed crashes when editing memory in some some emulators

 Additions and changes:
 Text editor improvements